yahoo/elide-doc/pages/guide/16-performance.md

 Whenever Elide traverses a to-one relationship, it returns the ORM proxy object directly.
 In most cases, these relationships should already exist inside the session and result in no extra database queries.

-Whenever Elide traverses a to-many relationship, it returns the ORM proxy if there is no client supplied filter expression, sorting clause, or pagination.
-Otherwise, it constructs a custom JPQL query that will join with all to-one relationships to prefetch them.
+Whenever Elide traverses a to-many relationship, it returns the ORM collection proxy if there is no client supplied filter expression, sorting clause, or pagination.
+Otherwise, it constructs a custom JPQL query that will fetch the collection - joining with with all subsequent to-one relationships to prefetch them.

 In general, it is recommended to configure the ORM with batch fetching so the ORM will efficiently hydrate proxy collections.

 ## Security Checks

 Elide provides different flavors of security checks for performance reasons.
 In general, it is expensive to execute servers side functions for every entity row hydrated from the database.
-Because Elide is handling the results of queries in a single thread, the CPU cost of these checks can add extra latency to your queries.
+Because Elide is handling the results of each query in a single thread, the CPU cost of these checks can add extra latency to your queries.

 To work around this, Elide provides two different kinds of security checks: